 WHO WE ARE.

-AC spent four years earning a degree in molecular biology and biochemistry from Middlebury College before heading off to get a brewing degree from the Siebel Institute in the hope that people (and yeast) would take him somewhat seriously.
+AC has a degree in molecular biology and biochemistry from Middlebury College and a brewing degree from the Siebel Institute.
 With a prowess for design and construction, AC has quickly become our resident handyman, glycol expert, and pallet shelf installer.
-He loves sours and hops, and is a master beruit player.

 Cayla holds a degree in math, another in brewing, and another in culinary arts.
-She’s spent of a lot of time working as a chef, bartender, server, and manager in beer-oriented establishments across New England, and helps to run the taproom and retail side of the shop (in addition to taking charge of a multitide of administrative roles that come with running a business).
-She particular enjoys snuggling with Barley and drinking liters of Werewolves.
+She’s spent of a lot of time working as a chef, bartender, server, and manager in beer-oriented establishments across New England, and helps to run the taproom and retail side of the shop.

 FRIENDS, FAMILY, NEIGHBORS, ATTORNEYS, ACCOUNTANTS, THE CITY OF CAMBRIDGE,